 Claytor Nature Study Center

-Claytor Nature Study Center in Bedford County is a 470-acre outdoor classroom and laboratory dedicated to the study and appreciation of our natural environment, including A. Boyd Claytor III Education and Research Facility, Belk Astronomical Observatory, Cloverlea, antebellum farmhouse with landscaped gardens; numerous natural features; Chandler Eco-Lodge.
+Claytor Nature Study Center in Bedford County is a 470-acre outdoor classroom and laboratory dedicated to the study and appreciation of our natural environment, including A. Boyd Claytor III Education and Research Facility, Belk Astronomical Observatory, Cloverlea, an antebellum farmhouse with landscaped gardens; numerous natural features; Chandler Eco-Lodge.

 Daura Gallery houses LC’s art collection including paintings, drawings, prints, and sculpture by Pierre Daura and other American and European artists.
 Special exhibitions and events; free admission.